 2. Organize your fridge, freezer, and cupboards

-Look through your kitchen and categorize all the food you already have in the house into vegan and non-vegan.
-You might want to select a fridge shelf, a freezer drawer, and a kitchen cupboard where you put all of your non-vegan food so that you know that it’s off-limits for the week.
+Look through your kitchen and categorize all the food you already have into vegan and non-vegan.
+You might want to select a fridge shelf, a freezer drawer, and a kitchen cupboard where you put all your non-vegan food so that you know it’s off-limits for the week.
 It’s much better to do this now than when you’re hungry and looking for something to eat.

-You don’t want to go out and buy avocados, aubergines, and asparagus and then find that you have no idea how to put them together.
+You don’t want to buy avocados, aubergines, and asparagus and then find you have no idea how to put them together.
 Planning your meals will reduce food waste and also save you money.

 If cooking isn’t your forte, there are vegan meal delivery services that can send you vegan meal prep for the week.